Student Involvement in Sustainability

 How to Get Involved!

 Contact SSC at SRJCsustainability@gmail.com and find them on Facebook (you must be logged into a personal Facebook account to access).
 SSC is now active on both the Santa Rosa and Petaluma Campuses.
 They want to hear your ideas and hope that you will become active in SRJC’s sustainability efforts.
-Students may also contact the Student Affairs Office at (707) 527-4424 for more information.
+Students may also contact Student Life & Engagement at (707) 527-4424 for more information.

 Without the enthusiasm, dedication, and imagination of our students, SRJC would not be the green college it is today.
 Student efforts have led the college toward sustainable policy and practices and will continue to fuel our efforts and interest in conservation and sustainability.